seek-oss/wingman/.changeset/fast-eels-admire.md

 'wingman-fe': minor
 ---

-Adds the ability to use geolocation while suggesting locations
+Adds the ability to use geolocation while suggesting locations using `LocationSuggest`